sumanbikram/caf-azure/[Examples]-Deploy-Demo-Landing-Zone-Archetypes.md

 > NOTE: Although only `root_parent_id` is required, we recommend setting `root_id` and `root_name` to something more meaningful.
 Changing `root_id` will result in the entire deployment to be re-provisioned.

 ## Example Root Module

+To keep things simple, the root module for this example is based on a single file:

+- `main.tf`

+For production deployments, we recommend splitting your root module into multiple files to make the code easier to maintain when extending your configuration.

 **File: `main.tf`**